martindbp/ipvc/README.md

 ## TODO and Ideas
 In no particular order of importance
 * Optimize!
 Currently things are way too slow
+* Use aiohttp for async data transfer between ipfs and files
 * Merging/rebase
 * Export/import from/to git/mercurial
 * Picking lines when adding to stage, similar to git's `git add -p`